gongdf12/asyncddp/README.rst

 | **Flatbuffers** | `1.12.0`          |
 | **Boost** | `>= 1.74.0`         |
 | **PyTorch** | Latest compatible   |
+Please use pip to install the complete Pytorch from the official website.
 ---

 ## 🚀 Installation Steps